keikoro/Hangman/README.md

 The game's objective is to guess a word, letter by letter.<br>
 11 incorrect guesses are possible, then hangman dies and the game is over.

-__Currently, the game is still limited to the German words in the dictionary file.__<br>
-(Making the English words guessable is up next.)

 __Parameters__ the game can be run with:
 * -nosound to turn off text-to-speech
 * -en|de to play with English or German words